austinvhuang/pytorch-sqlite/README.md

 ## Running

-1. Download netflix prize data from:
+### 1. Download netflix prize data

+The data should be downloaded from:

 https://www.kaggle.com/netflix-inc/netflix-prize-data

-The scripts here assume that all .txt files are gzipped and stored under `./data/raw/netfix/`.
+and extracted into `./data/raw/netflix/`.
+To keep file sizes manageable, gzip all .txt files.
+The following scripts assume files are gzipped.

-This the contents of `./data/raw/netflix/` should be:
+Thus, the contents of `./data/raw/netflix/` should be:

 ```
 README